CogentRoleplayCommunity/FogentRoleplay/README.md

 To repair, “Asclepius”  must feed on metal.
 Different amounts result in different levels of repair and time needed to complete these repairs.

-Desc:

-This mastercrafted 5 foot golden snake was crafted by those that worshiped the Great Leviathan.

 #### Asher’s Arms Swordbreaker

-Blade Catch:

-Any weapon that could reasonably be caught in the swordbreaker can be caught with a Lvl 1 victory, entering into Close Quarters combat.
-The opponent's weapon is usable while bound.
-Your main hand weapon (Small, Medium, or Large) can be used in this Close Quarters combat scenario.

-Desc:

 A fine swordbreaker purchased from Asher’s Arm, a well regarded establishment in Redwall known for their grayish blue steel.
 Swordbreakers were a favorite weapon of Lord Flint Reddington.
 He commissioned many swordbreakers just like this one for use in dueling.

 Swordbreakers, often wielded offhand to a main hand sword.
 They are designed to catch and bind the opponent's blade, leaving the opponent open for a decisive attack from the main hand weapon.

+Blade Catch:

+Any weapon that could reasonably be caught in the swordbreaker can be caught with a Lvl 1 victory, entering into Close Quarters combat.
+The opponent's weapon is usable while bound.
+Your main hand weapon (Small, Medium, or Large) can be used in this Close Quarters combat scenario.

 #### Char

-Fire Repair and Enhancement:

-Weapons repairs in intense fires.
-If the fire is fully repaired and is exposed to increasily intense flames, it will become a higher tier item.
-Each time it is upgraded, a more intense fire is required upgrade it.

-Desc:

 “It has been in the family for a bit, passed down from father to son.
 It’ll be yours one day junior.
 Who knows, you might need it someday.”  -Destin Shaffer Sr.